onflow/flow-nft/README.md

     ?? panic("Could not borrow a reference to the collection")

 let nft = collection.borrowExampleNFT(id: 42)
+    ?? panic("Could not borrow a reference to the NFT")

 if let view = nft.resolveView(Type<MetadataViews.Display>()) {
     let display = view as!
 MetadataViews.Display